Date: Wednesday, May 27, 2015

 He has an undergraduate degree from the University of Toronto in mechanical engineering and a master’s in business administration from the Schulich School of Business with a specialization in real property development.

 Maulucci is passionate about contribution and advancing innovation across Canada through partnerships and collaboration.
 He has been recognized with several awards for IT leadership, IT application development for the real estate industry, smart buildings and innovation.
-Some notable awards include “Top Ten Best in Class CIO’s in North America” by Computerworld, CIPA Gold Award of Excellence for application development in the real estate industry, Queen Elizabeth II Diamond Jubilee Medal for promoting Canadian innovation, and the University of Toronto Engineering Alumni Association 2T5 Mid-career Achievement Award for industry and social contribution in an engineering career.
+Some notable awards include “Top Ten Best in Class CIO’s in North America” by Computerworld, CIPA Gold Award of Excellence for application development in the real estate industry, Queen Elizabeth II Diamond Jubilee Medal for promoting Canadian innovation, and the University of Toronto Engineering Alumni Network 2T5 Mid-Career Achievement Award for industry and social contribution in an engineering career.

 (ChemE MASc 6T9, PhD 7T1)